 State Supported Debt includes lease-purchase financing obligations (structured as certificates of participation (COP's)), the share of municipal G.O. bonds issued for school construction which is reimbursable by the State, the portion of university or municipal G.O. bonds issued for certain capital projects which is reimbursable by the State, and Capital Leases the State has entered for the Atwood Office Building and Parking Garage with AHFC and the Anchorage Jail with the Municipality of Anchorage.
-Subsequent to June 30, 2008 the State entered into a lease resulting in \$244.3 million of bonds being issued to fund the Goose Creek Correctional Center.
+Additionally, in January 2009 the State entered into a lease supporting \$244.3 million of bonds issued to fund the Goose Creek Correctional Center.